 The water pump offers easy set-up and comes with four powerful suction cups and various insert fitting sizes.
 VIVOSUN pump also has an adjustable knob that controls and shuts the flow rate of the water.
 The highest flow rate given is 800 GPH, which equates to 3000 liters per hour.
 You get to determine the amount of water pressure your water system will be subjected to.

-This water pump comes with a one-year guarantee.
-It should be noted that these water pumps are only suitable for usage with freshwater.
+The pump comes with a one-year guarantee.
+It should be noted that these pumps are only suitable for usage with freshwater.

 - Equipped with an adjustable knob to control the water flow rate